 If this sounds anything like a typical day for you, you are not alone.
 I’ve had my fair share of these days, especially early on in my teaching career.

 But just because this is what your classroom looks like now doesn’t mean it has to stay this way.
 You can have a controlled, effective classroom – one where your students are learning and you’re actually enjoying teaching them.

-But isn’t it too late? you might be thinking.
+But is it too late? you might be thinking.

 A common thought – but it would also be a very big mistake.